 General recommendations for brushing include:

 Flossing is essential for removing plaque between your teeth where your tooth brush cannot reach.
 If plaque is not removed by brushing and flossing it can eventually turn into harmful tartar, also known as calculus.
 Not only is flossing an essential complement to brushing to prevent your teeth from developing cavities between your teeth, but it also helps prevent halitosis (bad breath).
-It increases blood circulation and helps to keep your gums healthy and strong.
+It increases blood circulation in your gums, keeping them healthy and strong.
 Studies have shown no difference between flossing before or after brushing.
-The most important is that it happens, and is done properly.
+It is simply important that it happens, and is done properly.

 Children need to floss too.
 Adult caregivers should assist them until they are 10 or 11 years old and develop dextral maturity to floss on their own.